egidiuskasashi/your-owned-sum/readme.md

 Every user may read the contract to check which sum is owned by a particular address.

+## deployment

-the contract may be tested on Ropsten test network, here: https://ropsten.etherscan.io/address/0x9f2b94ff2ce7a45fd1483818d6e35fd9cfb51034
+the contract may be tested on Ropsten test network, [here] (https://ropsten.etherscan.io/address/0x9f2b94ff2ce7a45fd1483818d6e35fd9cfb51034)